 - sows who are hungry are even more motivated to forage for food, however foraging behaviour is impossible in a sow stall.

 What are the available alternatives to sow stalls?

 The Australian pig industry committed to voluntarily phasing out sow stalls after the first five days following mating (where the sow is confined to a mating stall) in favour of group housing for pregnant sows by 2017.
-It is estimated that around 80% of pregnant sows in Australia are now housed in groups.
+To date, it is estimated that around 80% of pregnant sows in Australia are housed in groups.
 Where sow stalls are still in place, regulation requires that they not be used for more than six weeks during gestation.

 What is RSPCA’s position on sow stalls?